 New Castle Bible Church has many godly men and women in leadership serving under the authority of the Chief Shepherd, Jesus Christ.
 Get to know our elders, deacons and staff below.

-Overseeing Life Groups, Adult Discipleship Electives, Men’s Ministry, Women’s Ministry, Phase 4 Seniors, Membership, Shape, Resource Center, etc.
+Overseeing Life Groups, Equipping Classes, Men’s Ministry, Women’s Ministry, Phase 4 Seniors, Membership, Shape, Resource Center, etc.

-Overseeing preaching ministry, all music ministries, audio, video ministry, all church-wide communications (print & online, internal & external), Church Community Builder (ChMS), all Sunday morning ministries:
+Overseeing preaching ministry, all music ministries, audio/video ministry, all church-wide communications (print & online, internal & external), Planning Center Online (ChMS), all Sunday morning ministries:

 STUDENT & CHILDREN MINISTRY